xmeatballx/internetpool/README.md

-single player internet pool game in p5js
+## Single player internet pool game using vectors in p5js